-A native of Philadelphia, she graduated from the Curtis Institute of Music, where she studied oboe with John de Lancie, former principal oboe of The Philadelphia Orchestra and former president of the Curtis Institute.
-Prior to this, she studied oboe for six years with acclaimed oboist and English hornist Louis Rosenblatt, her predecessor in The Philadelphia Orchestra.
+A native of Philadelphia, Ms. Masoudnia graduated from the Curtis Institute of Music, where she studied oboe with John de Lancie, former principal oboe of The Philadelphia Orchestra and former president of Curtis.
+Prior to that, she studied oboe for six years with the acclaimed oboist and English hornist Louis Rosenblatt, her predecessor in The Philadelphia Orchestra.

 Ms. Masoudnia was a participant in the Marlboro Music Festival and played oboe concertos with the Concerto Soloists of Philadelphia (now the Chamber Orchestra of Philadelphia) and the New York Symphonic Ensemble.
 In addition, she was the solo English hornist of the Minnesota Orchestra for seven years.
 She is a featured artist on a CD of Beethoven and Triebensee oboe trios released on the ASV Quicksilver label, and in February 2023 her most recent recording, English Horn Expressions, featuring works for solo English horn, was released digitally on the Navona Records label.